 By: admin | Posted on: March 2, 2020

 So you’ve been told you have rising damp.
 Have you had every potential damp issue eliminated, or are you just treating the symptom?

 Elimination is needed to offer a long term solution.
 It is often the case where no mortar/plaster sampling has been carried out (BRE DIGEST 245 / gravimetrics), and subsequent analysis, and some form of opinion has been offered in regards to damp diagnosis.
 Whether you’ve had a free damp survey, or paid for a damp survey you need to be sure the diagnosis is correct.

 I often find issues with drains, soak aways, leaks that haven’t been checked previously.

 A really good tip is to get an umbrella and stand outside of your property during heavy rain.
-Pay attention to the gutters and drains, and look for any drips/leaks or drains backing up, or even drains draining slowly.
-You can sometimes notice ponding water, which perhaps could be drainage issues or blocked soakaways.
-Make sure you keep gutters clear of leaves and moss as these will shorten the working life of soakaways.
+Pay attention to the gutters and drains, and look for any drips/leaks or drains backing up, or even drains slowly draining.
+You can sometimes see ponding water, which perhaps could be drainage issues or blocked soakaways.
+Make sure you keep gutters clear of leaves and moss, as these will shorten the working life of soakaways.

 To learn more about the high percentage of drain defects in relation to rising damp please see our videos below.
 I offer root cause rising damp solutions, from small houses, to large Country houses.